federicofuentes/minimal-mistakes/_pages/research.md

 I am interested in the global stability properties of classical flows, like plane Couette flow, which are known to have infinite linear stability limit.
 The method of choice is the energy method, which is over a century old, and no significant improvements have ocurred since then.
 It uses the energy as a Lyapunov functional.
-By using new techniques from optimization, we try to find new Lyapunov functionals by posing the fluid system as an uncertain dynamical system that can be rewritten as a semidefinite program (SDP) with sum-of-squares (SoS) constraints.
+By using new techniques from optimization, we try to find new Lyapunov functionals by posing the fluid system as an uncertain dynamical system that can be rewritten as a semidefinite program (SDP) with sum-of-squares (SOS) constraints.

 ### Surpassing the energy method